yamori813/galprog/Readme.md

 VPP make by voltage step up converter MAX662A.
 This chip out 12V and 20V.
 Write VPP make LM317 from 20V.

+This project start on Mac OS X. Also you can build on Windows.

+If you want build on Windows you need set _CRT_SECURE_NO_WARNINGS.